Beaver Builder Review (Hands-On in 2021): Is it the Best WordPress Page Builder?

 Well, I think that depends on what you value.
 There are a lot of good page builder plugins nowadays, each with their own strengths and weaknesses.

 If you want fancy animations and lots of unique design/style options, you might prefer a plugin like Elementor (our review) or Divi Builder (our review) instead.
-Similarly, if you want advanced features, like a popup builder, Elementor Pro would also be a better choice there because it includes Elementor Popup Builder.

 I also personally find it to have one of the better interface experiences, especially because it never lags or glitches on me.